amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

    ![Camera Z shift](../images/pong_tutorial/camera.png)

    > **Note:** Orthographic projections are a type of 3D visualization on 2D screens
    > that keeps the size ratio of the 2D images displayed intact.
-They are very
+They are
    > useful in games without actual 3D, like our pong example.
 Perspective projections
    > are another way of displaying graphics, more useful in 3D scenes.